 Best Management Practices

 New Hampshire’s best management practices (BMPs) program is quasi-regulatory.
-The agencies responsible for BMPs policy development are the New Hampshire Division of Forests and Lands, the Department of Environmental Services and the Department of Agriculture.
+The agency responsible for BMPs policy development is the New Hampshire Division of Forests and Lands.

 Click here to view the most recent BMPs recommendations on the state forestry agency website.